 Yes!
-Singing student are provided with custom practice CDs and MP3s.
+Singing students are provided with custom practice MP3s distributed digitally.
 Each song is transposed to the best key for the student’s voice and tempos can be changed to match the skill and age of the student.
 Each student also receives a song book to keep their lyric and music sheets throughout the year.
 Custom practice videos are also provided to help students practice specific techniques and ear training exercises at home.

 Instrument class (guitar, rock band, piano etc.) students receive a song binder to place their sheet music and theory documents which are handed out as the program progresses.
 In addition, custom practice videos are provided to help students keep on track with practicing each week.